Elliptic normal curves of even degree and theta functions: Abstract

 \section{Abstract}

-An elliptic curve may be immersed in $\P^{N-1}$ as a degree~$N$ curve using level $N$ structure.
-In the case where $N$ is odd, there are well known classical results dating back to Bianchi and Klein.
-In this paper we study the case of even $N$ in some detail.
-In particular, over the complex number field, we define an immersion using suitably chosen theta functions, and study the quadratic equations satisfied by them.
+An elliptic curve $E$ can be immersed in $\P^{N-1}$ as a curve of degree~$N$ by means of the linear system of $|NO|$, where $O$ is the origin of ~$E$.
+Well-known classical results going back to Bianchi and Klein say that if $N$ is odd, this immersion is uniquely determined by specifying a full-level $N$ structure.
+In this paper we show that if $N$ is even, uniqueness of immersion is ensured by specifying a level structure associated with a certain congruence subgroup between $\Gamma(N)$ and $\Gamma(2N)$.
+Moreover, we construct, over the complex number field, an immersion by means of suitably chosen theta functions, and write down the quadratic equations satisfied by them.